Paul Manafort's trial to test Mueller, Trump: What to know about the case

 Mueller’s investigation centers on collusion between the Trump campaign and Russians during the election – but this trial is not supposed to be about that

-Ellis warned prosecutors about the current “antipathy” toward Russia in the U.S., saying “most people in this country don’t distinguish between Ukrainians and Russians.”
+U.S. District Judge T.S.
+Ellis III has warned prosecutors about the current “antipathy” toward Russia in the U.S., saying “most people in this country don’t distinguish between Ukrainians and Russians.”

 How long could Manafort be in jail?